View Source Running Lightning Locally

 Using Docker

-There is an existing docker-compose.yaml file in the project's root which has all the services required.
+all the services required.
 To start your services:

 docker compose up

-For exmaple, to run migrations in dev mode you run:
+For example, to run migrations in dev

 docker compose run --rm web mix ecto.migrate

-While in prod mode:
+While in prod

 docker compose run --rm web /app/bin/lightning eval "Lightning.Release.migrate()"